 The 2000s also brought attempts to discover how best to share our garden, resulting in the happy relationship we now have with several nonprofit organizations around the Central New York area.

 The 2010s . . .

 We now spend our time in stewardship of the garden, adding to it with a level of care learned through many years of work.
-We love enjoying our creations, and share it with others at our yearly events.
-Never ones to sit still, we’ve also recently added a bird sanctuary to the property, planting over 10,000 indigenous trees and shrubs, as well as acres of wildflower and native grass meadows.
+We love enjoying our creations, and share it with others at our yearly events and our newly instituted, self guided tours Contact: email@example.com for tour reservations.
+Never ones to sit still, we’ve also added a bird sanctuary and pollinator habitat to the property, planting over 10,000 indigenous trees and shrubs, as well as acres of wildflower and native grass meadows.